-HRDAG’s funding comes from private, international donors: The Ethics & Governance of AI Initiative, the John D. and Catherine T. MacArthur Foundation, Oak Foundation, Open Society Foundations, Sigrid Rausing Trust, an anonymous U.S.-based private foundation, Zennström Philanthropies, and individual donors.
+HRDAG’s funding comes from private, international donors: The Ethics & Governance of AI Initiative, the John D. and Catherine T. MacArthur Foundation, Oak Foundation, Open Society Foundations, Sigrid Rausing Trust, an anonymous U.S.-based private foundation, Zennström Philanthropies, Ford Foundation, and individual donors.
 This funding supports both specific projects, as well as our scientific work generally in human rights data analysis.

 For the entirety of its existence, HRDAG has been a project of non-profit organizations, first at the American Association for the Advancement of Science (AAAS), and then at Benetech, a non-profit Silicon Valley technology company.
 In February 2013, HRDAG became a non-profit project of Community Partners®, a nonprofit organization that helps community leaders build and sustain effective programs that benefit the public good.
 (As a fiscal sponsor, Community Partners offers back-office services and the legal framework that allow nonprofit ventures to focus on their missions as well as experienced counsel to help them grow.)